U.S. And China Impose Fresh Tariffs As Trade War Escalates

 Beijing wasted no time responding — literally.
 At precisely 12:01 a.m.
 ET, the Chinese Ministry of Commerce released a statement vowing to "make the necessary counterattacks."
 And then it matched the Trump administration's move with tariffs on $16 billion worth of U.S. imports, ranging from diesel fuel and coal to medical instruments and cars.

-The Commerce Ministry also declared that it plans to file a complaint with the World Trade Organization "in order to defend free trade and the multilateral system, and defend its legitimate rights and interests."
+The Ministry of Commerce also declared that it plans to file a complaint with the World Trade Organization "in order to defend free trade and the multilateral system, and defend its legitimate rights and interests."

-Combined with the round of tariffs that took effect in early July, two countries have imposed tariffs on a total of $100 billion of their traded goods.
+Combined with the round of tariffs that took effect in early July, the two countries have imposed tariffs on a total of $100 billion of their traded goods.

-And the tit-for-tat is unlikely to stop there.
+And the tit for tat is unlikely to stop there.

 Earlier this month, both sides mused publicly that they were considering measures beyond those implemented Thursday, which had been expected for weeks.
 Shortly after the White House said it was considering raising tariffs on $200 billion of Chinese goods, to 25 percent from 10 percent — tariffs that have not yet gone into effect — China answered that it would retaliate with four kinds of tariffs on $60 billion of U.S. goods.